 In 1899, Charles H. Duell, Commissioner of the US Patent Office, stated that "everything that can be invented has been invented."
 It can be argued whether are not this was a serious comment or a joke, but nevertheless, it has been proven wrong many times.

 Today's technology continues to reach beyond what we could have ever imagined.
-Some dynamic advances are currently taking place in Digital Marketing.
+Some dynamic advances are currently taking place in the world of sales and marketing alignment and technology.
 Every day new apps, business processes and practices, and software are changing the way we market and reach our customers.
 To be an industry leader you must stay on top of the trends otherwise you will be left in the dust as your competitors adopt and implement these new systems.
 How do you take your Marketing Strategy to the next level?
 By implementing a Sales Enablement strategy.

 Research by Aberdeen reveals that sales enablement leads to 62% higher team quota attainment, 205% more revenue growth, and 23% increase in lead conversion rate in organizations with structured sales enablement programs versus organizations without it.
 I will take you through the benefits of sales enablement and demonstrate how adding it to your Marketing Strategy will increase overall productivity and revenue growth.